 First, it may be the case that the damages were not actually a result of the crime committed.
 It is not enough to merely show that a crime and damages took place, you must also show that the crime was the cause of them.
 Let’s apply this to example 1:

 It is also a possibility that the criminal does not completely deny responsibility for damages, but claims that the damages in question are excessive.
-Here is what the defense would look like in relation to Example 2:

 Criminal Injury Attorney in Los Angeles

 If you or a loved one is a victim of a crime and has suffered an injury and/or sustained damages, we invite you to contact our criminal Injury attorney in Los Angeles today at (310) 943-1171 for a free consultation and case review.